0xcert/techpaper/src/paper.md

 An Xcert smart contract holds assets of a particular 0xcert convention.
 This makes the contract opinionated and forces predictable data.

-A smart contract should always expose information about the used convention and smart contract interfaces and other capabilities.
+A smart contract should always expose information about the used convention, smart contract interfaces and other capabilities.
 Following the Ethereum's ERC-165 standard to implement this features is considered a good practice.

 ### 2.1.3.
 Asset Proof

-A very important and a unique part of an Xcert is a cryptographic proof which is stored in token itself.
+A very important and a unique part of an Xcert is a cryptographic proof which is stored in the token itself.

 An Xcert can thus carry an imprint of a unique real-world asset.
 The proof is the result of the 0xcert certification process which is described later in this document.
 It represents a cryptographic hash build from asset data and serves as a decentralized proof of an asset on the blockchain.